jaredh159/asciidork/readme.md

 > [!WARNING]
 > Asciidork is _far_ from complete.
 It implements a non-trivial (perhaps
-> majority?) of the documented behavior of Asciidoc, but there are many unfinished areas,
+> majority?) of the documented behavior of Asciidoc, but there are several unfinished areas,
 > missing error handling, edge cases galore!
 Consider it a technology preview only for
 > now.